-As a further step in the descriptive analysis, we show in Figure 5 the correlation among digital and routine variables as defined so far: Digital Use, Digital Tasks, Digital Skills, Routine Manual, Routine Cognitive and Routine Index (with the latter being positively correlated with the Routine Manual and Routine Cognitive index by construction).
+As a further step in the descriptive analysis, we show in Figure 5 the correlation among the full set of our digital and routine variables (Digital Use, Digital Tasks, Digital Skills, Routine Manual, Routine Cognitive and Routine Index - with the latter being positively correlated with the Routine Manual and Routine Cognitive index by construction).
 The matrix below highlights two major points.
 First, both digital and routine variables display positive and significant correlation with each other and this confirm the overall consistency and robustness of our digital and routine indicators.
-More interesting are the relationships existing between the two group of indicators.
+More interesting are the relationships existing between the two groups of indicators.
 As already mentioned in section 2 most of the literature assumes the existnece of a positive relationship between the level routiness of tasks and the possibility for these tasks to be digitalized.
-In other words routineness and digitalness are considerd often as sinonimous.
-The evidence emerging from our data-set is that the level of digitalization of professions is on the contrary negatively correlated with their level of routineness.
+In most of the cases routineness and digitalness are considerd as sinonimous.
+The evidence emerging from our data-set shows that the level of digitalization of professions is on the contrary negatively correlated with their level of routineness.
 Professions displaying a high score in terms of digital use are poorly cognitively routinized.
-Also those professions displaying high digital skills' scores are little routinized.
-The correlation matrix shows only a weak positive correlation between the level of digital tasks and the manual routiness.
-The presence of a negative relationship between the level of digitalization and routineness of profession emerging from our analysis is likely to be the result of the fact that both digital competencies and the use of digital devices are usually associated to more qualified and knowlde intensive professions and labour activities (that we have already seen being less routinary in nature).
+Also those professions displaying high scores in digital skills are poorly routinized.
+The correlation matrix shows only a weak positive correlation between the level of digital tasks and the level of manual routiness of professions.
+The presence of a negative relationship between the level of digitalization and routineness emerging from our analysis is likely to be the result of the fact that both digital competencies and the use of digital devices are usually associated to more qualified and knowlde intensive professions and labour activities (that we have already seen being less routinary in nature).

-Figure 5: Correlogram of digitalization and routineness indexes
+Figure 5: Correlogram of digitalization and routineness indices